Temple Mount: Persian, Hellenistic and Hasmonean periods

+Construction at the site continued under the Hasmonean dynasty, founded by Judas and Jonathan's brother Simon, who secured Judea's independence and whose descendants ruled it as a sovereign state.
+Patrich and Edelcopp contend that Simon's son, John Hyrcanus (r.
+134–104 BCE), expanded the complex to the south and east, attaining for ideological reasons the ideal area of 500 × 500 cubits (approx. 262 x 262 meters) described in Ezekiel's vision.
+This is the same size recommended by the roughly contemporary Temple Scroll and later retrospectively described by the Mishnah (Middot 2:1).
+Patrich and Edelcopp argue that part of the present eastern wall follows as Hasmonean line which Herod later extended.
+They adopt the 500 x 500 cubits square identified by Ritmeyer as plausible, but reject his Iron Age/Persian period dating and attribute it instead to the Hasmonean period.

-In 67 BCE a quarrel broke out between Aristobulus II and Hyrcanus II on the Hasmonean throne.
+In 67 BCE a quarrel broke out between Aristobulus II and Hyrcanus II, sons of Alexander Jannaeus and Salome Alexandra, on the Hasmonean throne.
 Roman general Pompey, who had been invited to intervene in the conflict, sided with Hyrcanus; Aristobulus and his followers barricaded themselves inside the Temple Mount and destroyed the bridge linking it to the city.
 When the Roman Army arrived in Jerusalem, Pompey ordered the moat defending the Temple Mount from the north to be filled in.
-To accomplish this, Pompey waited for Sabbaths, so the defenders would not disrupt the work.
+To accomplish this, Pompey waited for Shabbats, so the defenders would not disrupt the work.
 After a three-month siege, the Romans were able to topple one of the guard towers and storm the Temple Mount.
 Pompey himself entered the Holy of Holies, but did not harm the Temple, and allowed the priests to continue their work as usual.